hujun-open/lanshare/README.md

 # LanShare

-Send files and text between two browsers on the same LAN.
-One machine runs a single self-contained binary; the other devices just open a web page.
-Transfers go directly peer-to-peer over WebRTC, and fall back to relaying through the server when a firewall blocks the direct path.
+Send files and text between two browsers on the same LAN.Transfers go directly peer-to-peer over WebRTC, and fall back to relaying through the server when a firewall blocks the direct path.

+run lanshare on a separated server, or on one of file transferring peer.

 No installation on the client devices, no cloud, no accounts, no build step.